-Peanut Butter Spider Cookies are super easy to make and are cute beyond imagination!
-By themselves, the peanut butter cookies are amazing.
-But top them with Reese’s Miniatures for the spider bodies, candy eyes, and spider legs, and you have a Halloween treat that is sure to WOW family and friends.
+Peanut Butter Spider Cookies are easy to make for Halloween and cute beyond imagination!
+By themselves, these yummy peanut butter cookies are amazing.
+But top them with Reese’s Miniatures for the spider bodies, candy eyes, and spider legs, and you have an easy Halloween treat that is sure to WOW family and friends.

-I used typical ingredients for the peanut butter cookies – butter, egg, granulated and light brown sugar, creamy peanut butter, vanilla extract, baking soda, Kosher salt, and all-purpose flour.
+I used typical peanut butter cookie dough ingredients – butter, egg, granulated and light brown sugar, creamy peanut butter, vanilla extract, baking soda, Kosher salt, and all-purpose flour.

-For the spider cookies, I used baked peanut butter cookies, Reese’s miniatures for the spider bodies, candy eyes, and chocolate melting wafers for the spider legs.
+For the spooky peanut butter spider cookies, I used baked peanut butter cookies, miniature Reese’s peanut butter cups for the spider bodies, candy eyes, and chocolate melting wafers for the spider legs.
 I could have also used chocolate chips for the chocolate legs.

 Here’s How I Made the Peanut Butter Cookies

-The peanut butter cookies were super simple to make.
+The peanut butter cookie recipe was super simple to make.

 - First, I added the butter, sugars, egg, vanilla extract, salt, and baking soda to a large bowl.
-Then, I beat the ingredients until the mixture was creamy.
+Then, I beat the ingredients with my electric mixer until the mixture was creamy.
 Beating the mixture took a minute or two.

-- After that, I used a silicone spatula to scrape down the bowl.
+- After that, I used a silicone spatula to scrape down the sides of the bowl.
 Then, I added the flour and beat the mixture on low until the flour was incorporated.
 This took another minute or so.

 - I used a 4-teaspoon cookie scoop to scoop dough and rolled it into a ball.
 Then, I rolled the balls in some granulated sugar.
 Finally, I placed the dough balls onto a parchment-lined baking sheet and used my fingers to flatten each ball slightly.

 - I baked the cookies in a preheated 350°F oven for 13 to 14 minutes until they barely started browning around the edges.
 I repeated this with the remainder of the cookie dough.

-As soon as I removed the cookies from the oven, I placed an unwrapped Reese’s miniature upside down in the center of each cookie while they were still on the parchment paper.
+As soon as I removed the cookies from the oven, I placed an unwrapped miniature Reese’s peanut butter cup upside down in the middle of each cookie while they were still on the parchment paper.